signingtoday/signingtoday-sdk-java/docs/TokensApi.md

 <a name="listUserTokens"></a>
 # **listUserTokens**
-> InlineResponse20011 listUserTokens(organizationId, userId, page, count)
+> InlineResponse2004 listUserTokens(organizationId, userId, page, count, whereOrder)

 Enumerate the tokens of an user